Overview

 Learn more about IPaC

-If there are no other species or critical habitat on your Official Species List (in addition to the NLEB), you have utilized the new NLEB Dkey, and you reached a “no effect” determination for the NLEB using the Dkey, you do not need to submit anything to this office for review.
+If there are no other species or critical habitat on your Official Species List (in addition to the NLEB), you have utilized the Dkey, and you have reached a “no effect” determination for the NLEB using the Dkey, you do not need to submit anything to this office for review.

-If you reached a “not likely to adversely affect” determination for the NLEB using the Dkey and there are additional species or critical habitat on your Official Species List, continue working through the online review process.
-When you are finished, submit the project package (including the letter generated by the IPaC Dkey for the NLEB) to this office for review.
+If you have reached a “may affect, not likely to adversely affect” determination for the NLEB using the Dkey and there are additional species or critical habitat on your Official Species List, continue working through the online review process.
+If there are no additional species or critical habitat on your Official Species List (aside from the NLEB) and you have reached a “may affect, not likely to adversely affect” determination using the Dkey, you do not need to submit anything to our office.

 Section 7 Consultation The Endangered Species Act (ESA) directs all Federal agencies to work to conserve endangered and threatened species and to use their authorities to further the purposes of the Act.
 Section 7 of the Act, called "Interagency Cooperation," is the mechanism by which Federal agencies ensure the actions they take, including those they fund or authorize, do not jeopardize the existence of any listed species.